jasontcrabtree/town-views/DESIGN.md

 Shape of data:

 - Entry

+  - User
   - Name of town
-  - Photos
-  - Date
   - City
   - Description / notes
+  - DateVisited
+  - Photos
-  - Created@ / Updated@
+  - Created@

 - Index (of all entries)
 - Index of city

 Layout: